-Martina Querejeta is assistant on economics in the evaluation and monitoring area at the Ministry of Social Development (MIDES), Uruguay.
+Martina Querejeta is coordinator of the Department of Social Studies in the Evaluation and Monitoring area at the Ministry of Social Development (MIDES), Uruguay.
 She is also a junior researcher on economics and gender at the Interdisciplinary Centre for Development Studies (CIEDUR), Uruguay.

-She is currently participating in a PEP project to investigate the labor market impacts of the introduction of a minimum wage on the domestic work sector in Uruguay.
+She participated in a PEP project to investigate the labor market impacts of the introduction of a minimum wage on the domestic work sector in Uruguay.

-Martina has a degree in Economics from the University of Republic (UdelaR) of Uruguay, and she is currently undertaking her master in Economics at the same University with the scholarship support of the Academic committee of postgraduate, UdelaR.
+Martina has a master in Economics from the University of Republic (UdelaR) in Uruguay, and she is currently undertaking her PhD in Economics at the National University of La Plata in Argentina.